This is my rushed translation of this Huffington Post Japan article. There may be errors and I’ll welcome corrections.

 This has prompted some in Japan to start a petition and gather signatures against Fuji TV through change.org (see here; J).
 Commenters on the site are saying “No More Lies,” and “The media is not a tool to promote hate and lies against other countries or people…”

-It’s sad to see seeds of hatred being planted by the media.
+It’s sad to see the media doing this.
 Young Japanese and Koreans don’t feel hatred towards one another.
-Why is the media manipulating our feelings?
+Why is the media manipulating the public to hate?
 Many countries were guilty of this at times of war in the past.
-However, it seems distasteful for a nation’s government to do in modern day, ahem, China, South Korea, North Korea, Japan… I think nationalism, regardless of country, is ugly.
-Many of the commenters are rightfully bashing Fuji TV.
+Creating an enemy makes it easier to fight.
+However, it’s disgusting for a government to do so today We should be promoting friendship and trade, not nationalism.
+I think nationalism is on par with racism.
+It’s different from patriotism, though these words are actually the same in Japanese, i.e., aikokushin.
+Many of the commenters, Korean and Japanese, are bashing Fuji TV.
 It’s now another channel for me to disable from my TV.